-- The battery was recently replaced and was not charged completely. - The battery was discharged by an electrical load left on when the vehicle was parked. - The battery was used for an extended period with the engine not running to supply radio, lights, chargers, +12 Volts portable appliances like vacuum cleaners, game consoles and similar devices.
+- The battery was discharged by an electrical load left on when the vehicle was parked. - The battery was used for an extended period with the engine not running to supply radio, lights, chargers, +12 Volts portable appliances like vacuum cleaners, game consoles and similar devices.